DisguisedBadgerOfficial/Doors-Auto-A-1000-Original/README.md

-# Roblox-Doors-Auto-A-1000-Original
+# Doors-Auto-A-1000-Original

-Description: This Repo will have the original Auto A-1000 script for Roblox doors by Geodude.
+Description: This Repo will have the original Roblox doors Auto A-1000 script made by geodude.
 As the name suggests, it auto-completes doors ROOMS using pathfinding services and auto-hides when entities come.
 A-90 also doesn't spawn, as the module is deleted when the script is run.

 Instructions:
 I will include the script as a Lua file but for people who are directly executing using the Lua file, I'll also include a text file with the script so you can just copy and paste the script into your executor I'll also add a loadstring for mobile script executes like Delta.